istio/istio/samples/apps/bookinfo/rules/rule-changes.md

 The following rule resource changes are needed to migrate from Istio 0.1 (alpha) to Istio 0.2 config format.

+All of the 0.2 Pilot config property names are now aligned with the attibute vocabulary used for Mixer config.
+The unified config model design can be found [here](https://docs.google.com/document/d/1fGZpgFWJZhNRlQoBlCW815aOFR-ewfxKhla0CcPRsBM/edit#).

 ### Create Route Rule

 0.1.x: